ruscur/dotfiles/README.md

 # ruscur's dotfiles
 Personal dotfiles for various things.

+Everything in this repository is licensed CC0, no rights reserved.

 ## .spacemacs

 I use spacemacs.
 I tend to agree with the people who say that spacemacs